sav-che/TL-2/Authors/Delise, Dominique-Françoise {std. Delise} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 181](https://www.biodiversitylibrary.org/item/103833#page/193/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 181](https://www.biodiversitylibrary.org/page/33259227) of TL-2 Suppl.
 V.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Delise, Dominic François {std.
 Delise}|first entry]] for this author

 ### Author

-\* Delise, Dominique-Françoise (1780-1841), French Officer and botanist (lichenologist) as well as "Chef de Bataillon" at Vire, pupil of Bory de Saint-Vincent, cryptogamist in Normandy, died at Vire (Calvados) on 16 Nov 1841. (*Delise*).
+\* Delise, Dominique-Françoise (1780-1841), French Officer and botanist (lichenologist) as well as "Chef de Bataillon" at Vire, pupil of Bory de Saint-Vincent, cryptogamist in Normandy, died at Vire (Calvados) on 16 Nov 1841.
+**Abbreviated name**: *Delise*

 #### Herbarium and types